Freedom and Constraints in the K3 Landscape: Existence of solutions from lattice embeddings

+From the tadpole constraint $\sum_{a}N_af_a^2 = -48$ and the fact that $f_a^2 \leq -4$, we can have at most 12 non-zero fluxes, corresponding to a maximum lattice rank of 12.
+So Nikulin's theorem almost completely covers the cases of interest.
+We cannot draw general conclusions when the rank of the lattice is $11$ or $12$, and these have to be analyzed on a case-by-case basis.
+For this purpose, we state Nikulin's theorem in greater generality in Appendix \ref{app_embed}.

-The upshot of this analysis is that, unless $\M \cong P_{12}$, any negative-semidefinite even intersection matrix $m_{ab}$ gives a negative-definite lattice which admits a primitive embedding into $\Gamma^{3, 19}$, and this embedding is unique up to automorphisms of $\Gamma^{3, 19}$.
+The upshot of this analysis is that any negative-semidefinite even intersection matrix $m_{ab}$ of rank $\leq 10$ gives a negative-definite lattice which admits a primitive embedding into $\Gamma^{3, 19}$, and this embedding is unique up to automorphisms of $\Gamma^{3, 19}$.
 Physically, this means that the only constraint on allowed intersection matrices is the tadpole constraint, so that up to this constraint any desired model can be realized by dialing the intersection matrix.
 Furthermore, for primitive embeddings the resulting realization is unique up to automorphisms of the K3 cohomology lattice.
-This result breaks down when the intersection matrix $m$ equals that of a certain rank 12 lattice $P_{12}$ (discussed in Appendix \ref{app_embed}).
-Interestingly, this breakdown occurs precisely at the maximal rank (12) allowed by the tadpole constraint.
-Whether this is a coincidence or has some deeper significance is an interesting question for further research.
+This result could break down when the rank of the intersection matrix $m$ equals 11 or 12.

 In the analysis of this section we have concentrated on primitive embeddings.
 In the general classification of models we must include non-primitive embeddings, which leads in some cases to a discrete degeneracy of models with the same gauge group and matter content.
-In addition, the special rank 12 lattice $P_{12}$ that does not have a primitive embedding, does have a non-primitive embedding in $\lat$.
 This leads to the following result --

 In the next section, we use the general existence and uniqueness result described above to provide explicit methods for classifying and enumerating models, including discrete degeneracies arising from non-primitive embeddings.
 We also describe in more detail the case when the intersection matrix $m$ is negative-semidefinite but not negative-definite, corresponding to the case when the vectors $f_a$ are linearly dependent.